geostyler/geostyler-legend/README.md

       renderer.render(someElement);
 ```

-Of course, you can use this option in html rendering context too.
+Of course, you can use this option in html rendering context, too.

 ## Development